MateuszDabrowski/eslint-config-md/readme.md

 ## With Create React App

-1. Run `npx install-peerdeps --dev eslint-config-onepass`
+1. Run `npx install-peerdeps --dev eslint-config-md`
-1. Open your `package.json` and replace `"extends": "react-app"` with `"extends": "onepass"`
+1. Open your `package.json` and replace `"extends": "react-app"` with `"extends": "md"`

 ## 🤬🤬🤬🤬 ITS NOT WORKING